SmartBear/readyapi4j/CONCEPTS.md

 ````

 A recipe consists of an array of testSteps that can execute requests, transfer values, define properties, etc - each containing
 properties corresponding to their type.
-For a quick reference of all available steps and their properties have a look at (REFERENCE.md).
+For a quick reference of all available steps and their properties have a look at [REFERENCE.md].

-## Recipe Libraries
+## Creating recipes with code

-Creating elaborate recipes with many teststeps, assertions, transfers, etc.. can be tedious - which is
+Creating elaborate recipes in JSON with many teststeps, assertions, transfers, etc.. can be tedious - which is
-why assert4j includes java, groovy and cucumber libraries to make recipe creation and execution more accessible.
+why assert4j includes [java](modules/core), [groovy](modules/groovy-dsl) and [cucumber](modules/cucumber) libraries to make
+recipe creation and execution more accessible.

-The above recipe can be created in java with:
+For example, the above recipe can be created in java with:

 ```java
 TestRecipe recipe = TestRecipeBuilder.buildRecipe(